tboye/offbeat.amsterdam/docs/usage/federation.md

 To show only some events incoming from the fediverse you can organize them into collections (**Admin > Collections**) based on tags, federated nodes or specific locations.

-As you can also add the local instance (relay) into one of these collections (and filter its events by Tag or Place), you could, for example, build a Collection which is a compilation that consists of some (or all) Local Events, plus some (or all) events from other (federated) instances.
+As you can also add the local instance into one of these collections (and filter its events by Tag or Place), you could, for example, build a collection that consists of some (or all) local events, plus some (or all) events from other (federated) instances.
 Collections can be displayed directly on the homepage or on dedicated pages.

 ## Disable federation